-The study is just one of many in a long string of studies that fails to show any dramatic benefit on weight from long term exercise.
+The study is just one of many in a long string of studies that fails to show any dramatic benefit in weight from long-term exercise.

 The authors of this one followed 4,944 adult participants of something called the Doetinchem Study.
 They tracked weight and waist circumference change as a function of physical activity – both at baseline and if physical activity increased or decreased over a 10-year period.

 Amazingly, this thing got published.
 I say “amazingly” not because it was a particularly bad study and not because the results weren’t particularly impressive, but rather because the conclusions drawn by the authors stand in stark contrast with their results.